-The Cayman Islands found themselves at a crossroads in 2023, a year marked by economic prosperity, population growth, and a return to a vibrant tourism industry.
-Adversely, now in 2024, inflation affects the cost of living, over-development looms large on both the natural environment and the Islands’ infrastructure needed to support it, and employment dynamics are shifting in the local workforce which threaten, as always, to leave Caymanians behind.
+2024 was a year marked by general economic prosperity, population growth, and a return to a vibrant tourism industry in the stayover sector at least.
+Conversely, in 2025, inflation continues to impact the cost of living, while over-development threatens the natural environment and strains the Islands’ infrastructure.
+At the same time, shifting employment dynamics risk leaving Caymanians behind.

 On This Page